 Prague Ice Cream Gelato – Creme de la Creme

 Let’s start with my favourite Creme de la Creme at Husova 12 in the Old Town.
 They have a few places to sit down in the cafe but I usually take away a cornet or cup with 2 scoops.
 I do try different things and they’ve got more than 20 options at any given time.
 In the past I’ve tried the Peach and Prosecco (bit sweet for me) and a kind of Mojito Gelato (strong mint flavour).
-In the picture I’m just tucking into my favourite combination of coconut and salted caramel (my wife had gone for salted peanut and grenadine).
+In the first picture I’m just tucking into my favourite combination of coconut and salted caramel (my wife had gone for salted peanut and grenadine).
 The second still has my favourite coconut but this time I went for mango-chilli which has a little kick.
-They have other cafe/shops in the city but only this one is Gelato.
+They have other cafe/shops in the city but only this one is does the ice cream gelato.

 Prague Ice Cream Gelato – Puro

 NOTE: POSSIBLY GOING OUT OF BUSINESS.
 Puro has several locations and not all offer the same stuff.
 The shop at Kaprova 11 has closed but the website is still running.
 Around 16 varying choices all year but the thing is that they have a summer season and a winter season.
 Yes, I know, gelato in winter?
 These guys go the extra mile with seasonal early autumn flavours like pumpkin, ginger and cinnamon which go well with a hot chocolate drink and this is my favourite place for Prague Ice Cream Gelato with waffles.